tericcabrel/toll-parking-api/README.md

 is responsible for loading data on application startup.
 2 Roles, 1 Admin user and 3 car's type are inserted

 ## Tests
-The has 142 tests divided in two section:
+The has 142 tests divided in two sections:
 - 57 unit tests
 - 85 integration tests
-- Percentage coverage: **96.8%**
+- Coverage Percentage: **96.8%**

-The coverage is generated with JaCoCo and the results is parsed by SonarQube.<br>
+The coverage is generated with JaCoCo and the result is parsed by SonarQube.<br>

 Steps to reproduce: We assume SonarQube is installed and run on port 9000:<br>
 **Login then create a Java project with the key "toll-parking-library" and generate the token**